selwynpolit/d9book/book/blocks.md

  *   }
 ```

-The order of named options passed to ContextDefinition after the first argument does not matter.
+The order of named options passed to `@ContextDefinition` after the first argument does not matter.

 Then in the block we check to make sure the user is viewing a node and that the user has `view rsvplist` permission.
 See the code below: